incrediblesound/DiamondDB/README.md

 How to Use
 ----------
-DiamondDB is written is futuristic JavaScript so you'll need to run `npm install` and
+DiamondDB is written in futuristic JavaScript so you'll need to run `npm install` and
 `webpack`